scafi/scafi.github.io/pages/docs.md

 #### Leader election (S)

-Block **`S` (Sparse-choice)** is used to perform decentralised leader election on a spatial basis.
+Block **`S` (Sparse-choice)** is used to perform a decentralised leader election on a spatial basis.

 ```scala
 S(grain = 100, metric = nbrRange)
 ```

 The previous snippet is used to elect leaders with a mean distance of 100 metres between two leaders.
-The output is a Boolean field that is true in correspondence of devices that are currently leader.
+The output is a Boolean field that is true in correspondence of devices that are currently leaders.
 Leaders are shown in red in the following figure.

 ![Leader election through the S block](/imgs/example-s.png){:.centered}